pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "She put on happiness like a loose dress over pain I'll never know."
 --Aaron Weiss, *Silencer*

+"What Pharaoh spell, what picture holds us now?"
-"And let there be no doubt:
+...And let there be no doubt:
-So many things and pictures hold us"
+So many figs and pictures hold us
+...What Pharaoh now, what Pharaoh now, or Jew or picture holds us here?"
 --Aaron Weiss, *Red Cow*

 "Iron mixed with oxygen as per the laws of chemistry and chance